nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

   Config::Set ("$ns3::NodeListPriv/NodeList/1/$ns3::TcpL4Protocol/SocketType", TypeIdValue (TcpDctcp::GetTypeId ()));

+This will take effect only if socket has already instantiated.

 The ECN is enabled automatically when DCTCP is used, even if the user has not explicitly enabled it.

 DCTCP depends on a simple queue management algorithm in routers / switches to